jakekarnes42/steg/README.md

 # Steg Project
 This is an exploration into Steganography using Python.
+Messages can be hidden within audio or image files.

 ## Command Line Interface
 First, run the setuptools to prepare the executable.